Updated : Thu, November 16, 2023 @ 3:00 PM

 How does NGS for sequence-based genotyping enable scientists to reap the benefits of genomic selection?

 NGS makes it much easier to apply genome selection, since breeders can more easily design and implement their breeding programmes to develop desirable traits such as drought tolerance, disease resistance, and higher yields.
-NGS enables genotyping by sequencing (GBS) or targeted genotyping by sequencing.
+NGS enables genotyping by sequencing (GBS) and targeted genotyping by sequencing.

 Looking at experimental design in this area, single nucleotide polymorphism (SNP) discovery involves 10,000-100,000 markers on perhaps as few as 5 samples, whereas the sweet spot for genomic selection is around 1,000-25,000 markers run on around 1,000 samples.